WP-Performance/prism-my-code/README.md

-## Code Block with Prism Highlight
+## Code Block with Prism JS Highlight

-Gutenberg block for Highlight code example.
+Gutenberg block for code Highlighting.

 ## Features

-- Choose a theme in settings plugin.
+- Choose a theme in settings of plugin.
-- show or hide numbers lines
+- show or hide the numbers of lines
 - Highlight lines
 - Choose a language :
   - markup